 Male Hormones Analysis

-An alteration of the hormonal system can complicate or prevent spermatogenesis and, as a result, lead to low seminal quality and infertility.
+The production of sperm takes place in the testicle thanks to the action of sexual hormones.
+An alteration of the hormonal system can make spermatogenesis difficult or impede it and, as a result, lead to low seminal quality and male infertility.

-Sperm analysis, genital exams and hormone analysis are the basic tests that are performed to determine the fertility status of the male and try to discover the causes why pregnancy does not occur.
+Semen analysis, the exploration of the genitals, and the analysis of hormones are the basic tests that are carried out to determine the state of the man's fertility and to try to discover the causes for which the pregnancy has not been achieved.

-When these tests do not help to diagnose the reason for infertility or when it is necessary to confirm the diagnosis obtained, additional tests such as those mentioned below may be requested:
+When these tests do not help to diagnose the reason for infertility or when the diagnosis obtained needs to be confirmed, additional tests can be requested such as those discussed in the following sections.

 DNA Fragmentation Study